We may earn affiliate commissions for the recommended products. Learn more.

 1Password and LastPass use top-notch 256-bit AES encryption, making them highly secure.
 However, 1Password adds an extra safeguard with a Secret Key, which is required alongside your master password to access your vault.
 This additional step doesn't mean stronger encryption, but it does make 1Password's overall security tighter, significantly reducing the risk of unauthorized access to your encrypted data.

 This dual-layer approach ensures that even if someone manages to guess or obtain your master password, they still cannot access your data without the Secret Key.
+In contrast, LastPass relies solely on encrypting the master password, which is less secure than the 1Password’s Secret Key.
 It's an effective way to add extra protection, making 1Password a particularly secure choice over LastPass for safeguarding sensitive information.

 Multi-factor security

 Both 1Password and LastPass offer a variety of multi-factor authentication options, ranging from authentication apps to biometrics.
-In the end, LastPass allows for more variety – it includes TOTP apps, physical authenticators, smart cards, and more.
+Ultimately, LastPass allows for more variety – it includes TOTP (time-based one-time password) apps, physical authenticators, and smart cards.

 Privacy policy

-Being privacy and security products, both LastPass and 1Password use zero-knowledge architecture, which means that neither have access to passwords or other information that users store in their vaults.
+Being privacy and security products, both LastPass and 1Password use zero-knowledge architecture, which means that neither can access passwords or other information that users store in their vaults.
 However, both password managers still collect some user data.

 On the other hand, LastPass, owned by LogMeIn, has a less clear privacy policy.
-It's uncertain what data LastPass collects, but they mention using it for marketing.
+It's uncertain what data LastPass collects, but it mentions using it for marketing.

 Overall, 1Password's approach to privacy is more straightforward and transparent than LastPass’.